 Lots of people are building houses by the river.
 This gets dirt into the stream and makes it hard to see.

 Move back two spaces

 You are coming up to a good spawning area and there are lots of other sturgeon friends around you!
-Gain a health point

 Activity 2.9 Industry and the Environment - a Pulp Mills Role Play